 Cities Skylines Starting

 At the very beginning of a new city, you have access to limited options.
-First pause the game.
-In your new city, you will have two roads, both one way.
+First, pause the game.
+In your new city, you will have two roads, both one-way.
 Taking traffic in and out of your city.
 First, connect these two roads with a simple road.
-Then either side of the new road extends the road further like the screenshot below.
+Then either side of the new road extends the road further, like in the screenshot below.

 Create a grid of roads with as few junctions as possible.
 Junctions = Traffic.
 Fill one of the rectangles with the residential zone and the other with the industrial zone.
 Between the road and the edge of the map filled with the commercial zone.
 Commercial zones are best to keep on busier roads.
 They are also a great buffer between Residential and industrial zones.